The Art of War:

 - A virtual exhibit of World War II posters organized by National Museum of American History of the Smithsonian Institution.
 Sections include: Every Citizen a Soldier; The Poster's Place in War Time; Retooling for Victory: The Factory Front; Efficient Workers; War Aims Through Art: The U.S. Office of War Information; and Fighting an Ideal America.

-- World War II Posters
+- World War Poster Collection

 - Digital copies of over 300 World War II era documents from the United States government.
 Searchable or browse by title.
 From Southern Methodist University.

-- War Posters
+- World War I and II Posters and Postcards

-- Federal Newsmaps
+- World War Two Newsmaps

-- The University of North Texas has a digital collection of Federal Newsmaps from World War II that nicely complement the World War II posters.
+- The University of North Texas has a digital collection of federal Newsmaps from World War II that nicely complement the World War II posters.